thingsboard/thingsboard.github.io/docs/iot-gateway/custom/connector.md

 ```
 {: .copy-code}

 You can check a status of the IoT Gateway by watch the logs in a folder that you provide in logs.conf file.
 Default location of logs folder for the daemon - "/var/log/thingsboard-gateway/"
 Default location of logs folder for Python module - "./logs/"

 ### Step 6.
 Check a result in the ThingsBoard instance

+To check the result, you should connect device, and go to the ThingsBoard UI into "Devices" tab.
+If device connected correctly and has sent some data, you will see device with a name - "CustomSerialDevice1".
+To check the data - open device and go to the telemetry tab.
+You should see the telemetry from config (humidity) with some value 48 (Value from example, your value can be different).

 ## Custom connector methods reference